Steve Joordens

 Steve Joordens is a Canadian psychologist who is professor of psychology at the University of Toronto Scarborough.
 He teaches introductory psychology and a seminar course on the scientific study of conscious and unconscious influences.
 Joordens research areas include conscious and unconscious influences, memory, and the effective use of technology for education.

 Education and career

 Joordens earned his bachelor's degree in Psychology at the University of New Brunswick in 1989 and gained his PhD in Psychology at University of Waterloo in 1994 and postdoc at McMaster University on models and empirical studies of human memory.
-He is also part of the Teaching Academy at the University of Toronto.
+He is also part of the Teaching Academy at the University of Toronto (U of T).
 Joordens has been a faculty member of the University of Toronto Scarborough since 1995.

 Research

 He is an active researcher in Cognitive Psychology and Educational Psychology.
 In the field of cognitive psychology, he primarily researches issues related to human memory and consciousness.
 In the field of Educational Psychology, he primarily researches issues related to peer-assessment, critical thinking, engagement, and the effective use of technology for education.